 There are also games like beach cricket, tennis and snorkeling safaris for older children.

 There is plenty to do on Niyama to keep everyone as busy or relaxed as they choose.

-You can snorkel from the beach but the main reef is a short boat ride away (payable locally) with stunning snorkelling opportunities.
-The hotel’s marine biologist takes guided snorkelling excursions by day or night as well as discovery tours at Subsix, the underwater restaurant.
-There is also a fantastic coral adoption programme guests can get involved in.
+You can snorkel from the beach but the main reef is a short boat ride away (payable locally) with stunning snorkeling opportunities.
+The hotel’s marine biologist takes guided snorkeling excursions by day or night as well as discovery tours at Subsix, the underwater restaurant.
+There is also a fantastic coral adoption program guests can get involved in.
 Niyama also offers sailing, paddle boats, kayaks and fishing.
 The more adventurous can try surfing, jet skiing, jet pack, water-skiing, wakeboarding, kite-surfing or tubing.